simplethings/SimpleThingsFormSerializerBundle/README.md

 # FormSerializerBundle

 Bundle that helps solving the Serializer/Form component API missmatch.
-It leads to non-reusable code in controllers, bloating every application by reimplementing everything over and over again.
+This missmatch leads to non-reusable code in controllers, bloating every application by reimplementing everything over and over again.

-It allows to implement serializers for objects, using form types.
-For deserializing it uses the exact same API as "usual" form requests.

 Currently its nearly impossible to re-use REST-API calls and HTML/Form-based submits in the same controller action.
 Additionally all the current serializer components share a common flaw: They cannot deserialize (update) into existing object graphs.
 Updating object graphs is a problem the Form component already solves (perfectly!).

+This bundle solves these issues by hooking into the Form Framework.
+It allows to implement serializers for objects, using form types.
+For deserializing it uses the exact same API as "usual" form requests.

 The Form component is a very good serialization library, but up to now it only had one implementation: HTML Forms.
 This bundle adds support for hooking the Serializer Encoders into this process, XML and JSON supported by default.

-Another use-case could be mapping file uploads (CSV, XML) onto form types.

 ## Example